José Ángel Rojo: Athletic Bilbao

 Rojo missed the first half of 1976–77 due to injury, scoring what was to be his final goal for the side in a 3–0 home win over Hércules CF as they ended the league in third place.
-Athletic also reached the final of the UEFA Cup, losing on the away goals rule to Juventus F.C. and with him appearing in the first leg, one of his five games in the run; he departed from Bilbao at the age of 29, with overall totals of 186 matches and 12 goals.
+Athletic also reached the final of the UEFA Cup, losing on the away goals rule to Juventus FC and with him appearing in the first leg, one of his five games in the run; he departed from Bilbao at the age of 29, with overall totals of 186 matches and 12 goals.

-Racing
+Racing Santander

-After signing with Racing de Santander in the summer of 1977, Rojo was a regular in his three seasons in Cantabria, narrowly avoiding top flight relegation in the first (under Nando Yosu) but finishing second from bottom in the second.
+After signing with Racing de Santander in the summer of 1977, Rojo was a regular in his three seasons in Cantabria, narrowly avoiding top-flight relegation in the first (under Nando Yosu) but finishing second-bottom in the second.
 After nearly dropping down another level in 1979–80, he retired at 32.

 International career

 Having never featured at any youth level for Spain, Rojo came to the attention of the selectors due to his form for Athletic.
-His first and only cap arrived on 17 October 1973, when he played the entirety of a 0–0 friendly draw in Turkey – his brother also took part in the match.
+His only cap arrived on 17 October 1973, when he played the entirety of a 0–0 friendly draw in Turkey – his brother also took part in the match.

 Previously, Rojo featured for the unofficial Basque Country team in 1971 in a match against Catalonia.